I have a hobby.

 The compiler forces you to decide: should extra_cheese be included in the comparison or explicitly ignored with extra_cheese: _?

-This pattern works for any trait implementation where you need to handle struct fields: Hash, Debug, Clone, etc. It’s especially valuable in codebases where structs evolve frequently as requirements change.
+This pattern works for any trait implementation where you need to handle struct fields: Hash, Debug, Clone, etc.

 Code Smell: From Impls That Are Really TryFrom